whllm/xlsx-unlocker/README.md

 # XLSX Unlocker

-This powershell script iterates through individual sheets and removes protection.
+This powershell script iterates through individual worksheets and removes protection.
-Protection is only removed at the sheet level.
+Protection is only removed at the worksheet level.
-This does *nothing* for documents which are password protected or encrypted at the document level.
+This does *nothing* for documents which are encrypted at the document/workbook level.

 Usage: